Ukraine International Airlines Flight 752: Legal

 In July 2022, UIA announced it would sue Iran and the IRGC for $1 billion over the incident.
 They are seeking damages for the loss of life and baggage of passengers and crew as well as derivative claims of surviving family members.
+In 2023 the ICJ (International Court of Justice) said that "Canada and three allies filed proceedings against Iran".
+Ukraine, Sweden, Canada and Britain stated that Iran did not "conduct an impartial, transparent and fair criminal investigation" but rather "withheld or destroyed evidence" and threatened families of victims.

+On 5 July 2023, the four affected countries of Canada, Ukraine, the United Kingdom and Sweden referred the case of the downing of flight PS752 to the International Court of Justice.
+The Association of Families of Flight PS752 Victims independently filed a claim before the ICJ in support of the four affected countries' referral.

+On 10 June 2024, Ontario's Superior Court of Justice rules UIA was negligent in allowing Flight PS752 to take off from Tehran on January 8, 2020, so UIA could not limit compensation under the Montreal Convention and must fully compensate the families.
+On 11 August 2025, the Ontario Court of Appeal has upheld the 10 June 2024 ruling, confirming UIA’s liability to compensate families.

 Reactions

 Air traffic

 Ukraine International Airlines (UIA) suspended flights to Tehran indefinitely shortly after the incident, with flights after the day of the crash no longer available.
 The suspension also complied with a prohibition issued by State Aviation Administration of Ukraine for flights in Iran's airspace for all Ukrainian registered aircraft.
 Since the crash, additional airlines, Air Astana and SCAT Airlines also re-routed flights that overflew Iran.
 This followed a recommendation by the Kazakhstan Ministry of Industry and Infrastructure Development, issued to Kazakhstani air companies after the crash, to avoid flying over Iran airspace and/or to cancel flights to Iran.
-Air Canada rerouted its Toronto-Dubai flight to fly over Egypt and Saudi Arabia instead of Iraq.
+Also, Air Canada rerouted its Toronto-Dubai flight to fly over Egypt and Saudi Arabia instead of Iraq, as a precaution.